Centralizing construction schedule review with a custom database application

-Using an iterative story-boarding and multi-phased process, our team was able to build a database with a SQL server for a massive transportation company.
+Using an iterative story-boarding and multi-phased process, our team was able to build a custom database.
+It was a SQL server for a massive transportation company.
 The program was so well received that it was presented at a regional industry conference.

-The Massachusetts Department that oversees roads, public transit, aeronautics, transportation licensing and registration was in need of a software solution.
-More specifically, their goal was to have a software for their bridge improvement program, through which personnel could store and retrieve information and track and manage construction assignments.
-The organization was using a wide range of manual processes such as paper-based reports and multiple spreadsheets.
-These methods were inefficient and time-consuming, and they offered limited visibility into real-time reported data.
-The firm reached out to Aciron Consulting for assistance with streamlining and automating these processes in one simple, integrated system where users could manage construction schedules and assignments, conduct schedule reviews, track issues, and generate analytics reports.
+The Massachusetts Department that oversees roads, public transit, and transportation licensing was in need of a software solution.
+More specifically, their goal was to have a software for their bridge improvement program.
+It would determine which personnel could store and retrieve information, as well as track construction assignments.
+The organization used a wide range of manual processes, such as paper-based reports and spreadsheets.
+These methods were inefficient and time-consuming.In addition they offered limited visibility into real-time reported data.
+The firm reached out for assistance with automating these processes in one integrated custom database.
+Users needed to manage construction assignments, conduct schedule reviews, track issues, and generate analytics reports.

-Aciron began the project by collaborating with the client to validate and analyze the requirements and strategic direction for the application.
-In initial meetings, Aciron and the client evaluated all the options and the recommended solution was be built a custom application using Microsoft .NET and SQL server technologies.
+Aciron began by collaborating with the client to analyze the requirements and strategic direction for the application.
+In initial meetings, Aciron and the client evaluated all the software options.
+The recommended solution entailed building a custom database application using Microsoft .NET and SQL server technologies.

 Since implementation, the application has been adopted for all scheduling activity in the client's scheduling department.
-The client has been so pleased with the application that they presented it at their regional industry conference and received rave reviews from conference attendees.
-We continue to work with the client to add new functionality based on user feedback, thus expanding and updating the application according to the client's growing and changing needs.
+The client was so pleased with the custom database application that they presented it at their regional industry conference.
+It received rave reviews from conference attendees.
+We continue to work with the client to add new functionality based on user feedback.
+Thus, expanding and updating the application according to the client's growing needs.